nib : Medium 14k Gold #10

 Pilot Urushi Fountain Pen lacquer, gold dust.
 Togidashi Maki-e Aka Fuji an artistic delight. gift box, converter and bottle ink.

-Condition: New old stock
+Condition: New old stock with original box & instructions

 Capped 5 1/2' x nearly 1/2"